 - Your current CV/resumé.

-- If marks have been returned, any written work you’ve submitted for my classes.
+- If marks have been returned, any written work you’ve submitted for my class(es).
+If I supervised your dissertation, you do not need to send a copy of that.

 - If the reference is to be physically mailed, you will need to provide a stamped, addressed envelope.
 If the reference is to be submitted online, I will need the link or submission email address.

-If you do not contact me prior to listing me as a reference, or do not follow the guidelines above, I may not be able to provide a particularly strong recommendation.
+If you do not contact me prior to listing me as a reference, or do not follow the guidelines above, I may not be able to provide a particularly helpful recommendation (or any at all).(2)

-(1) In my department, we get roughly 20 personal tutees in addition to the many students we see on a more regular basis in our classes and the 15 or so whose MSc/BSc theses we supervise.
-Out of all of these students, we see and typically know the least about the personal tutees who don’t interact beyond the university-mandated minimum.
+(1) In my department, we get roughly 20 personal tutees in addition to the many students we see on a more regular basis in our classes and the 15 or so whose BSc/MSc theses we supervise.
+Out of all of these students, we see and typically know the least about the personal tutees who don’t interact beyond the university-mandated minimum number of meetings.